Islamic architecture: Greco-Roman and Sasanian influences

-The Abbasid dynasty (750 AD- 1258) witnessed the movement of the capital from Damascus to Baghdad, and then from Baghdad to Samarra.
-The shift to Baghdad influenced politics, culture, and art.
-Abbasid architecture drew more heavily on the architectural traditions of Mesopotomia and Iran, which had been part of the Sassanian Empire.
-The Great Mosque of Kairouan, in its current form was largely built during the 9th century under the Aghlabids, who ruled on behalf of the Abbasids.
-Its original marble columns and capitals were of Roman workmanship brought in from Carthage and other elements resemble Roman form.

-Influenced by Byzantine and Persian architecture, the pointed arch as an architectonic principle was first clearly established in Islamic architecture and was entirely alien to the pre-Islamic world.
-Especially in the Persianate world, the slightly "depressed" four-centred arch or "Persian arch", has been the most common style used.

 Arabian

-There has been a long-standing belief in western scholarship that the Arabs of the early 7th century, at the time of Muhammad, when were nomadic pastoralists who did not have strong architectural traditions and merely adopted the pre-Islamic styles and ideas of the conquered regions.
-This view is now generally rejected and considered obsolete by modern scholars.
+References on Islamic architecture generally agree that pre-Islamic architecture in the Arabian Peninsula had only limited influence on the development of Islamic architecture, at least by comparison with the influences of existing architectural traditions in the conquered territories beyond the peninsula.
+In western scholarship, a traditional assumption was that the Arabs of the early 7th century, at the time of Muhammad, were nomadic pastoralists who did not have strong architectural traditions.
+Thanks to more recent studies and archeological investigations, this view has since been revised and is now considered obsolete.
 According to scholar Beatrice Saint Laurent, early academic investigations into the history of Islamic monumental architecture led to the "flawed view that saw the roots of an Early Islamic monumental architecture and art solely in the traditions of the conquered regions".
-Instead, scholars generally agree that a rich architectural tradition preceded the appearance of Islam in Arabia and the first Islamic monuments.
+Scholars now agree that a rich architectural tradition also preceded the appearance of Islam in Arabia and the first Islamic monuments.

-General scholarship holds that pre-Islamic architecture in the Arabian Peninsula had only limited influence on the subsequent development of Islamic architecture, at least by comparison with the influences of existing architectural traditions in the conquered territories beyond the peninsula.
-The major architectural contribution that took place in Arabia during the early Islamic period was the development of the Muslim mosque.
-Mosque (Masjid) is a pre-Islamic word attested in inscriptions in pre-Islamic Arabia.
-The Arab hypostyle mosque constructed by the Prophet Muhammad in Medina served as a model for mosque design throughout the Islamic world.
-The Umayyad mosque of Damascus reproduced the hypostyle model at a monumental scale.
-Umayyad religious architecture was the earliest expression of Islamic art on a grand scale.
-The Arab elite of the early Islam were city dwellers of Mecca, Medina, Ta’if and the highly urbanized society of Yemen whose Arabian traditions contributed to the urban development of the early Islamic cities.
+The major architectural contribution that took place in Arabia during the early Islamic period was the development of a distinctive Muslim mosque.
+The hypostyle mosque constructed by Muhammad in Medina served as a model for early mosque design throughout the Islamic world.
+Umayyad religious architecture was the earliest expression of Islamic art on a grand scale and the Umayyad Mosque of Damascus reproduced the hypostyle model at a monumental scale.
 Moreover, the Umayyads did not come from a cultural void and were aware of their own Arabian cultural history.
-Scholars suggest they sought to continue certain pre-Islamic Arabian architectural traditions.
+Some scholars suggest they sought to continue the pre-Islamic Arabian architectural tradition of building tall palaces to symbolize the ruler's power.